DHTMLX/docs-todolist/docs/api/methods/setconfig_method.md

 @short: Sets a new configuration for the To Do List

 :::tip
-Using this method, you can change configuration of the To do list widget.
+Using this method, you can change configuration of the To Do List widget.
 The method changes only the parameters you passed
 :::

 :::info